RebekkaGoerge/Makehuman_Mesh_transformation/README.md

 ### vs01_STL2Makehuman:
 **parameters (set through the user):**

 * *project path* :  path to the folder of the mesh
 * *model name*:     name of the mesh
-* *doCompression*: compression or not (mesh needs to have a similar size to the mh base mesh)
+* *doCompression*:  compression or not mesh needs to have a similar size to the mh base mesh if your mesh is small enough do not do the compression
-* *decimateValue*: value how much mesh is compressed
+* *decimateValue*:  value how much the mesh is compressed
 * *exportSTL*:      1 if a stl file with modified weight should be generated, 0 if only the makehuman proxymesh needs to be generated
 * *vsWeight*:       a value between 0 and 1
+* *doTransform*:    set to 0, if you already adapted your mesh to size and rotation of the human base mesh, if you want to do the transform in the script set doTransform to 1 and adapt the transformation values depending of your script

 **methods:**
 * *startMakeHumanProcess(delay time)*:

-  makehuman is started from the code with a delay time until the system is loaded
+  * makehuman is started from the code with a delay time until the system is loaded
 * *iaModifyPluginFile(doMinimize, doMKWork)*

-  changes the plugin *09_vsScript* according to the parameters if doMinimize:  the makehuman window is minimized after the plugin has loaded if doMKWork:    the plugin loads the generated mesh to makehuman, modifies it and exports the mesh back to stl
+  * changes the plugin *09_vsScript* according to the parameters
+  * if *doMinimize*:  the makehuman window is minimized after the plugin has loaded
+  * if *doMKWork*:    the plugin loads the generated mesh to makehuman, modifies it and exports the mesh back to stl

 * *mkh_importBody()*

- imports makehuman base mesh
+  * imports makehuman base mesh

 ### 09_vsScript